 Maintaining Eligibility: Financial aid funds can only be used to pay for courses that count toward the student's current degree or certificate program.
 All students are required to maintain satisfactory academic progress as defined by the College.
-For information on satisfactory academic progress, refer to the Academic Policy and Procedures section of this catalog.
+For more information on this, refer to page 32 of this catalog.